lcdonaldson/Genesis/README.md

 Django Repos - will start with dj- (example: dj-first_project)

-React Repos - will start with rct- (example: rct-first_project)
+React Repos - will start with rct-

 React Native - will start with rn-